What is DeFi? Decentralized Finance Explained for Beginners

 The Benefits of DeFi

 - Open to everyone: Anyone with a crypto wallet and internet can use DeFi, regardless of their country, credit score, or financial background.
-The estimated 1.4 billion unbanked people worldwide could access financial services through DeFi.

 - Fast: Transactions happen in seconds or minutes.
 No waiting for business hours or approval processes.